hydrangeas20/hydrangeas20/README.md

 ## Hi there! 👋
 I'm Hamda!
 I’m passionate about data science, software engineering, and cybersecurity, and I have a robust background in these fields.
 I’ve tackled exciting projects like real-time data analytics, machine learning-based fraud detection, and developing security models.
-My skills span across advanced threat modeling, vulnerability assessments, cloud technologies, and software engineering, with certifications in AWS and Azure.
+My skills span across advanced threat modeling, vulnerability assessments, cloud technologies, and software engineering, with certifications in AWS.
 I thrive on solving complex problems and exploring innovative solutions.
 If you're interested in discussing data, security, technology, or software engineering, I’d love to connect and share ideas!

 <b>Languages & Frameworks:</b> 🐍 Python, ☕ Java, 💻 JavaScript, ⚛️ React, 🌐 Node.js, 📦 Django, 🔗 REST API